Ximpia/ximpia/docs/about.rst

 -----------------

 Visuals for your application are built using what we call visual components.
-They are ``jQuery`` plugins that mix server data in JSON format with parametrized data in HTML5 from your templates.
+They are ``jQuery`` plugins that mix server data with parametrized data in HTML5 templates.

 We provide a set of visual components tailored for most needs and you only need to parametrize them in HTML5 templates.
-You app would not need to develop js code, simply configure the components with HTML5 ``data-`` attributes.
+Most of the time, you will not need to develop js code, simply configure the components with HTML5 ``data-`` attributes.

 In case this is not enough for you, you can write your own components.
 We also provide a js